-Use display startup to display the running configuration file, the next-startup configuration file.
+Use display startup to display the running configuration file, the next-startup configuration file, and the Boot menu access control state.

 Current startup configuration file is the configuration file used at this startup.
 Next-startup configuration file is the configuration file used at the next startup.